IsaacWolverton/chipmunk/README.md

 - [x] Create a github repo and a GCP project, add everyone
   - Repo: <https://github.com/IsaacWolverton/chipmunk>
   - GCP: <https://console.cloud.google.com/mit-mic>
-- [ ] Setup Terraform config to create a small Kubernetes Cluster on GCP
+- [x] Setup Terraform config to create a small Kubernetes Cluster on GCP
+  - all terraform code and modules live in `/terraform`
-- [ ] Set terraform backend to a cheap GCP bucket to maintain consistent state <https://www.terraform.io/docs/backends/index.html>
+- [x] Set terraform backend to a cheap GCP bucket to maintain consistent state <https://www.terraform.io/docs/backends/index.html>
+  - `chipmunk-tf` bucket
 - [x] Create a docker container with a simple program, like the counter
   - `tests/applications/simplecounter/` with matching Dockerfile
   - `tests/applications/simplepython/` with matching Dockerfile